 However, if you want to allocate these 16 processes in a cyclic manner then you would use the PBS specification

 and you would give the -np option to mpirun a value of 16.
 This would allocate your first process to your first node, your second process to your second node, your third process to your first node, your fourth process to your second node, and so on, until all 16 processes are allocated.
 You must use the -np option to mpirun or the system will think you only want to allocate 2 processes.

 You may want to allocate fewer than 8 processes per node so you have fewer processes dividing up the 8 or 16 Gbytes of memory available on a node.
 For example, the PBS specification

 would allocate only 4 processes for each of your two nodes, if you do not use the -np option to mpirun.
 Since jobs do not share nodes, you will still pay for the entire node even though you are not using all 8 cores on the node, but you do have access to the entire memory on the node.

 The second directive requests 5 minutes of walltime.
 Specify the time in the format HH:MM:SS.
 At most two digits can be used for minutes and seconds.
 Do not use leading zeroes in your walltime specification.

 The next directive combines your .o and .e output into one file, in this case your .o file.
 This makes your job easier to debug.

-The final PBS directive requests that your job be run in the batch queue.
+The final PBS directive requests that your job be run in the gb16 queue.

 The remaining lines in the script are comments and command lines.